johngrayau/jg_piawe/README.md

 ## PLEASE NOTE: The rules file provided at https://github.com/DoneSafe/code_test had some invalid applicableWeeks overlaps - testing with that file will result in this Gem rejecting the file with a descriptive exception.

+## RDoc and Code Coverage

-Doc and Coverage reports have been included in the repo for convenience.
+Doc and Coverage reports have been included in the repo for convenience - they can be found in the doc and coverage directories.

 ## Development